rkusa/DATIS/README.md

 The default can be changed in the DCS SPECIAL settings for DATIS.

-`OVERRIDE INFO LETTER` Allows you to override the dynamic rotating selection of the ATIS information letter in your mission requires a specific and constant value.
+`OVERRIDE INFO LETTER` Allows you to override the dynamic rotating selection of the ATIS information letter if your mission requires a specific and constant value.

 Examples: